vuralevren/altogic-auth-next13/README.md

 ![Create Next.js](github/11-cli-create.png)

-I showed you which options to choose from the image I will give you below.
-You can select the same options as I did.

 ## Integrating with Altogic
 Our backend and frontend is now ready and running on the server. ✨

-Now, we can install the Altogic client library to our React app to connect our frontend with the backend.
+Now, we can install the Altogic client library to our Next.js app to connect our frontend with the backend.

 ```sh
 # using npm